Lancaster (village), New York: History

 Church Street, a street off Broadway, contains many architecturally significant homes.

 Lancaster's first immigrants were Dutch.
 Germans came in the mid-1800s, who founded St. Mary of the Assumption Catholic Church.
-Italian immigrants were the last to populate the village area.
-They founded Our Lady of Pompeii Catholic Church.
+A later wave of Italian immigrants founded Our Lady of Pompeii Catholic Church.

 St. John Neumann was a circuit priest in the mid-1800s around the Buffalo area.
-St. Mary of the Assumption Church (St. Mary's on the Hill) was one of his stops.
-He celebrated mass there once a month.
-St. John Neumann played a big part in the building of the church and school.
+St. Mary of the Assumption Church (St. Mary's on the Hill) was one of his stops where he would celebrate mass there once a month and played a big part in the building of the church and school.

 Geography

 Lancaster is located at 42°54′1″N 78°40′22″W (42.900408, −78.67303), on Cayuga Creek and U.S. Route 20 (Broadway).
 The village's northern boundary is Walden Avenue, the eastern edge is Walter Winter Road, and the southern edge is the northern boundary of the former Buffalo Creek Indian Reservation.
 The western boundary is a former farm-lot line which is now Brunswick Road.

 According to the United States Census Bureau, the village has a total area of 7.1 sqkm, of which 7.0 sqkm is land and 0.1 sqkm, or 1.24%, is water.